Donna Campbell Smith is an author, freelance writer, and photographer. She has an AAS degree in equine tech and is a certified instructor.

-Draft horses are magnificent animals and their popularity is on the rise.
-What some new draft horse owners might not know is that both purebreds and draft crossbreds, such as the Sport horse, are susceptible to certain health issues not so common in light horse breeds.
+Draft horses are magnificent animals, and their popularity is on the rise.
+What some new draft horse owners might not know is that both purebreds and draft crossbreds, such as the sport horse, are susceptible to certain health issues not so common in light horse breeds.
 Being aware and following specialized management programs can help prevent diseases like azoturia, shivers, grease heel, and junctional epidermolysis bullosa.

 1. Junctional Epidermolysis Bullosa

 Layers of skin are unable to stick to each other, and patches of hair and skin begin to rub off at pressure points, spreading to bigger and bigger patches.
-The hooves will also slough off and ulcers form in the mouth and on the tongue.
+The hooves will also slough off, and ulcers form in the mouth and on the tongue.
 As soon as it is known to have JEB, a foal should be euthanized, as this is an agonizing disease.

-In 2002 researchers found where the gene site of the mutation was located.
+In 2002, researchers found where the gene site of the mutation was located.
 Now a DNA test can determine if breeding stock are carriers.
-If a mare and stallion are both carriers they should not be mated.
+If a mare and stallion are both carriers, they should not be mated.

-Some researchers believe the cause of azoturia may be linked to Equine Polysaccharide Storage Myopathy (EPSM) which is a metabolic condition found in many draft horses where the muscle builds up glycogen and glycogen related compounds rather than using them for energy.
+Some researchers believe the cause of azoturia may be linked to Equine Polysaccharide Storage Myopathy (EPSM), which is a metabolic condition found in many draft horses where the muscle builds up glycogen and glycogen-related compounds rather than using them for energy.

-Dr. Elizabeth A. Valentine writes in her article “EPSM—Muscle Diseases in Draft Horses” that scientists don't yet understand what puts the draft horse over the edge into massive muscle injury, but studies of muscle from horses with signs of Monday morning disease show that EPSM is a common underlying condition.
+Dr. Elizabeth A. Valentine writes in her article, “EPSM—Muscle Diseases in Draft Horses,” that scientists don't yet understand what puts the draft horse over the edge into massive muscle injury, but studies of muscle from horses with signs of Monday morning disease show that EPSM is a common underlying condition.

 A low carbohydrate diet is the best preventive measure for preventing EPSM.
 In the past, various drugs, including steroids, muscle relaxants, and minerals were used to treat the horse once it had an episode.
-The EPSM diet has shown to be very effective in preventing further episodes when started in early stages of the disease.
+The EPSM diet has shown to be very effective in preventing further episodes when started in the early stages of the disease.
 Exercise is also important to the recovery of draft horses suffering azoturia.
 They should not be in a tie stall, but preferably be outside where they can move around.

-Shivers, or shivering is a neuromuscular condition found most prevalently in draft horses and draft crosses.
+Shivers, or shivering, is a neuromuscular condition found most prevalently in draft horses and draft crosses.
 It is easy to diagnose due to the unique symptoms.
-The symptoms are sudden jerking or trembling of the hindquarters, in which the leg flexes toward the horse’s belly and the tail lifts and trembles in a pumping motion while the horse is backing.
+The symptoms are sudden jerking or trembling of the hindquarters, in which the leg flexes toward the horse’s belly, and the tail lifts and trembles in a pumping motion while the horse is backing.
 The horse cannot back up because the hind legs get stuck in an upward, flexed position.

-For years veterinarians felt there was a connection with shivers and EPMS, but the 2007 Morris Animal Foundation’s Equine Research Report states equine polysaccharide storage myopathy does not cause shivers, although both diseases are common in draft horses and warmbloods.
-There is speculation that shivers is inherited, can be a result of neural lesions left from infectious diseases like flu or strangles, or perhaps it can be caused by trauma.
+For years veterinarians felt there was a connection between shivers and EPMS, but the 2007 Morris Animal Foundation’s Equine Research Report states equine polysaccharide storage myopathy does not cause shivers, although both diseases are common in draft horses and warmbloods.
+There is speculation that shivers are inherited, can be a result of neural lesions left from infectious diseases like flu or strangles, or perhaps it can be caused by trauma.

 4. Grease Heel

 Grease heel, or scratches, also called mud fever, is a type of dermatitis on the back of the pastern.
-This is a less serious disease that the other ones mentioned, but can be persistent with draft horse breeds that have a lot of feathering.
+This is a less serious disease than the other ones mentioned, but it can be persistent with draft horse breeds that have a lot of feathering.
 It is most often found in the hind legs.
 It is believed that the long hair on the back of the pastern coupled with constant moisture and poor hygiene are the causes.
 Symptoms are inflammation and oozing fluid that becomes crusty and scabby.
 By the time it is noticed it has usually been there a while.